Cosmic-Ide/DependencyResolver/README.md

     println("Cannot find artifact.")
 }
 ```
+NOTE: If you only want to download the artifact, you can use the `downloadTo` method instead.
 For downloading an artifact with all of its dependencies, you can do
 ```kt
 val output = File("<directory to download artifact>")